1. Output information

 Strengths and limitations

-The assumptions used in the household projections are based on past trends.
+The demographic assumptions used in the household projections, and in the subnational population projections for fertility, mortality and migration are based on past trends.
 However, demographic behaviour is inherently uncertain, so projections become increasingly uncertain the further they are carried forward.
-This is particularly so for smaller geographic areas and detailed age, sex and household type breakdowns.
+This is particularly so for smaller geographical areas and detailed age, sex and household type breakdowns.
 Changes in factors such as fertility, housing affordability and availability, and family formation can change these assumptions.
+Population and housing change is also influenced by economic development and housing policies at the local level.
+These are factors that are not included in these projections.

 Household projections are also limited by what data are available to inform detailed breakdowns of household population and households by the age and sex of the household reference person (HRP) at the local authority level.
-For example, the age distribution of the local authority prison population is modelled using assumptions based on the prison population of England and Wales as a whole.
+These detailed data are only available from census points; the latest projections use the two most recent censuses, 2011 and 2021.

 Household projections are not forecasts.
-They do not attempt to predict the impact of future government or local policies, changing economic circumstances, or other factors that may influence household growth, such as the number of houses built.
+They do not attempt to predict the impact of future government or local policies, changing economic circumstances or other factors that may influence household growth, such as the number of houses built.
 Household projections are not a prediction or forecast of how many houses should be built in the future.
-Instead, they show how many additional households would form if the population of England keeps growing as it did between 2011 and 2018 and keeps forming households as it did between 2001 and 2011.
+Instead, they show how many additional households would form if the population of England keeps growing as it has been projected to grow in the 2022-based subnational population projections and keeps forming households as it has done between 2011 and 2021 Censuses.
 Therefore, household projections should be used as a starting point for calculating the future housing needs of a local area.

 Recent improvements

-In the 2018-based publication, the household population has been constrained to both regions and England; this was not done in the 2016-based projections.
+In the 2022-based publication, consistent with the 2018-based release, the household population has been constrained to both regions and England; this was not done in the 2016-based projections.

 This report provides a range of information that describes the quality of the data and identifies the issues that should be noted when using the output.

-We have developed guidelines for measuring statistical quality based on the European Statistical System’s five dimensions of quality.
+We have developed guidelines for measuring statistical quality based upon the five European Statistical System (ESS) quality dimensions.
 This report addresses the quality dimensions and important quality characteristics, which are:

 More information is provided about these quality dimensions in the following sections.